-There are a huge range of finance options available to small business owners, but comparing them across the market can be challenging.
+There is a huge range of finance options available to small business owners, but comparing them across the market can be challenging.
 From a line of credit to invoice financing to an unsecured loan, there are plenty of ways to bring in the capital you need to scale and grow, but how do you make sure you’re getting the best deal?

 The lowest rate is not always the obvious choice.
 Perhaps you’ve got particular requirements around timing and when you need the funds, or perhaps you want a specific term for the loan.
 You may be looking for finance to fund a complex transaction, which means there are very specific requirements that are front of mind for you.
 Regardless of the type of finance you’re after, you want to be absolutely sure that you’re identifying options which complement your business needs.

 Identifying your needs and sought-after features is vital.
 Your end goal is to have a loan agreement that facilitates your business vision and supports your financial goals.
 To this end, there are five key things to keep in mind.

 Carefully consider why you’re taking out finance as this will dictate the type of product that matches your needs.
 For instance, if you’re a small to medium sized business and you have unpredictable cash flow, then a business overdraft may be your best bet as you can link this to your business account.
 If you purchase goods from a local or global supplier you may want to opt for trade finance as this will enable you to pay interest on the amount offered for each transaction.
 On the other hand, if you want to earn rewards or frequent flyer points then you may want to consider a business credit card.

 While some lenders may attach a fixed rate on the amount you owe, others will use a factor rate which is charged on the principal loan amount.
 When comparing business loans, keep an eye on the comparison rate as this will give you the best indication of the interest charges for that product.
 Check to see how often the lender charges interest, such as whether it’s daily or monthly, as this will help you compare rates more accurately across different products.